Mobile internet connections on 4G networks are quicker than the internet connections that many people have at home.

-According to Ericsson’s latest Mobility Report, there will be 3.4 billion 4G (LTE) smartphone subscriptions worldwide by the end of this year.
-The next revolution in wireless connections is already on the horizon though: 5G.
+According to Ericsson’s latest Mobility Report, the number of 4G (LTE) smartphone subscriptions worldwide will have risen to more than 4 billion by the end of this year.
+The next evolution of wireless connections is already on the horizon though: 5G.

-According to latest estimates by Ericsson, however, 5G technology won’t really take off until 2021/2022 anyway, suggesting that Apple could hold out on the new standard without sacrificing too much in terms of potential iPhone sales.
+According to latest estimates by Ericsson, however, 5G technology won’t really take off until 2021/2022 anyway, suggesting that Apple didn’t risk too much by holding out on the new standard this year.

-Ericsson puts global 5G smartphone subscriptions at 54 million by the end of 2020.
-Two years later, however, the researchers are expecting the worldwide 5G population to have risen to 551 million.
+Ericsson puts global 5G smartphone subscriptions at 12 million by the end of this year and at 84 million by the end of 2020.
+Two years later, however, the researchers are expecting the worldwide 5G population to have risen to 645 million.

 This article and chart originally appeared on the blog of Statista, a data firm, and is republished with permission.